chunyenHuang/trand/README.md

 # [Trand](http://trand.herokuapp.com) - Trade the Trend

-A Trend-Trading website in the barter system.
+Trand [(trand.herokuapp.com)](http://trand.herokuapp.com) is a Trend-Trading website in the barter system.
 This is a website for people to manage their stuff(mostly stuff in closet) and share their idea with other people.

 ## Functionality: